 To answer this question, we must delve into the hardships and dangers faced by the pioneers as they made their way across the rugged terrain of the western United States.
 From disease and starvation to accidents and attacks by Native Americans, the Oregon Trail was a perilous journey that claimed many lives.
 Join us as we explore the history of this legendary trail and uncover the true toll it took on those who dared to travel it.

-how many people died on oregon trail?
+How many people died on the Oregon Trail?

 How Many People Died on the Oregon Trail?